aless1992/iot2tangle.oxinode/mqtt-sender/README.md

 ```
 cargo run --release
 ```
-This will compile and start the *Streams HTTP Gateway*.
+This will compile and start the *Streams mqtt Gateway*.
 Note that the compilation process may take from 3 to 25 minutes (Pi3 took us around 15/25 mins, Pi4 8 mins and VPS or desktop machines will generally compile under the 5 mins) depending on the device you are using as host.
 You will only go through the compilation process once and any restart done later will take a few seconds to have the Gateway working.

 Once started, the ***Channel Id*** will be displayed, and the gateway will be open waiting for data to send to the Tangle.